ButterDebugger/deno-jsr-template/README.md

 - [ ] Add a LICENSE and update the `license` field in `deno.json`
 - [ ] Write code and tests
 - [ ] Add JSDocs to all of your exported declarations
+- [ ] Link GitHub repository on JSR
 - [ ] Commit and deploy to production

 ## License